+We would like to express our gratitude to Aris Spanos for his comments and suggestions on an early draft of this paper.
+Comments from Marcel Ausloos are gratefully acknowledged.
 All computations have been carried out using R 4.1.2 \citep{R}: graphs greatly benefited from package ``ggplot2'' \citep{ggplot2}.
 We are grateful to the authors of the software for having provided such excellent tools.
 We owe a special thank to Alex Kossovsky for having made public his data.